gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-The SCTP Restart handshakes INIT/INIT-ACK exactly as in legacy SCTP whilst COOCKIE-ECHO/COOKIE-ACK SHALL be sent as DTLS chunk protected using the keying material for the restart DTLS connection, that is the DTLS Restart Connection and its DCI.
+The SCTP Restart handshakes INIT/INIT-ACK exactly as in legacy SCTP whilst COOCKIE-ECHO/COOKIE-ACK SHALL be sent as DTLS chunk protected using the keying material for the restart DTLS connection, that is the DTLS Restart Connection.

-A Restart DCI is identified by having the Restart Indicator bit set in the DTLS Chunk (see {{sctp-DTLS-chunk-newchunk-crypt-struct}}).
+A Restart is identified by having the Restart Indicator bit set in the DTLS Chunk (see {{sctp-DTLS-chunk-newchunk-crypt-struct}}).
-There's exactly one active Restart DCI at a time, the newest.
-Whereas a number of Restart DTLS connection MAY exist at the same time with the purpose of replace the aging active Restart DTLS connection.
+There's exactly one active Restart Key at a time, the newest.

 ~~~~~~~~~~~ aasvg